Is it Just Overeating or Binge Eating Disorder?

 Conclusion

 Heat exhaustion is a serious condition, but it can be prevented by taking necessary precautions and taking immediate action if an individual begins to show signs of heat exhaustion.
 Recognizing the signs and knowing the steps to take in response will prepare you for very hot weather conditions.
 Stay hydrated, stay cool, and keep an eye on those most at risk.
+Avoid heat exhaustion, prepare for excessively hot weather.
+Get a copy of the eBook titled Heat Wave Ready: Essential Strategies for Individuals and Communities

 Reducing the Risks of Developing Diabetes